SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 On the View your NFT page on the frontend, the contributors will be able to generate a token or random string with their NFT perks.
 With this random string, a contributor (user) can go to the business and claim their perks.
-The business just need to call the validate-otp API.
+The business just needs to call the validate-otp API.

-Here is how it works; once the user connect his/her wallet to the view your NFT page, the Alchemy NFT API is called to load and display all the NFT perks in the user wallet.
+Here is how it works; once the user connects his/her wallet to the View Your NFT page, the Alchemy NFT API is called to load and display all the NFT perks in the user wallet.
 With any of the NFT, the user can generate the random string by clicking the NFT.
-In the background, the clicking action calls the generate-token API and it respond with the random string.
-The NFT data and the corrensponding random string are stored in the AWS RDS database for the eventual validation API call.
+In the background, the clicking action calls the generate-token API and it responds with the random string.
+The NFT data and the corresponding random string are stored in the AWS RDS database for the eventual validation API call.

 It is expected that the user will go to the business with this random string to claim the NFT perks benefits.
-The business will make API call through the validate-otp API and an appropriate reponse will be received from the backend.
-The API call also update the database with the random string status to "used".
+The business will make API call through the validate-otp API and an appropriate response will be received from the backend.
+The API call also updates the database with the random string status to "used".

 ```